Flatiron District

 View from the Empire State Building looking southward (downtown) at the central Flatiron District.

 The Flatiron Building is the triangular building at right center.
 To the left is the Met Life Tower, with Madison Square Park in the center.
 Madison Avenue begins at 23rd Street between the park and the tower, and runs uptown (toward bottom of image).
 Madison Square is the intersection in front of the Flatiron, where Fifth Avenue and Broadway cross.
 (Fifth goes to the right, Broadway to the left.)
 The trees of Union Square Park can be seen in the top center of the image.

-The Flatiron District is a neighborhood in the borough of Manhattan of New York City, named after the Flatiron Building at 23rd Street, Broadway and Fifth Avenue.
+The Flatiron District is a neighborhood in the borough of Manhattan of New York City, named for the Flatiron Building at 23rd Street, Broadway and Fifth Avenue.
 Generally, the Flatiron District is bounded by 14th Street, Union Square and Greenwich Village to the south; the Avenue of the Americas (Sixth Avenue) and Chelsea to the west; 23rd Street and Madison Square (or NoMad) to the north; and Park Avenue South and Gramercy Park to the east.

 Broadway cuts through the middle of the district, and Madison Avenue begins at 23rd Street and runs north.
 At the north (uptown) end of the district is Madison Square Park, which was completely renovated in 2001.
 The Flatiron District encompasses within its boundaries the Ladies' Mile Historic District and the birthplace of Theodore Roosevelt, a National Historic Site.
 The Flatiron District was also the birthplace of Silicon Alley, a metonym for New York's high technology sector, which has since spread beyond the area.

 The Flatiron District is part of Manhattan Community District 5.
 Residents are represented by the Flatiron Alliance neighborhood association and nearby businesses by the Flatiron NoMad Partnership business improvement district, though the two have different (partially overlapping) boundaries.